Bob Baumhower

 Robert Glenn Baumhower (born August 4, 1955) is an American former professional football player who was a defensive tackle for the Miami Dolphins in the National Football League (NFL).
 He played college football for the Alabama Crimson Tide under coach Bear Bryant from 1973 to 1976 and professionally for Miami under coach Don Shula.
 He later became a restaurateur.

 Early life and college

-Baumhower attended North Palm Beach Gardens High School in Florida for two seasons before playing at Tuscaloosa High School his senior year.
+Baumhower attended Palm Beach Gardens High School in Florida for two seasons before playing at Tuscaloosa High School his senior year.

 Playing as a defensive tackle in college at the University of Alabama under coach Bear Bryant, Baumhower helped lead the Crimson Tide to two 11–1 records as well as a 31–4 overall record.
 He was part of the 1974 team which lost to Notre Dame in the Orange Bowl, the 1975 team which defeated Penn State in the Sugar Bowl, and the 1976 team which won the Liberty Bowl over UCLA.
 Baumhower was a first-team All-Southeastern Conference selection in both 1975 and 1976.
 After the 1976 season, he was invited to play in the Senior Bowl college all-star game.